📅 When to Camp — Seasonal Overview

 "The Prom" is Victoria's most beloved national park — rugged coastline, pristine white-sand beaches, granite headlands, and wildlife that's completely unafraid of campers.
 Tidal River is the main campground with excellent facilities, while multi-day hikers can access remote coastal camps at Sealers Cove and Waterloo Bay.

 The park is ideal for families.
-Short trails to Squeaky Beach and Lilly Pilly Gully work for all ages, and wombats regularly wander through the campground at dusk.
+Short trails to Squeaky Beach and Lilly Pilly Gully work for all ages, and wombats regularly wander through the campground at dusk — an experience children remember for years.

 Dry season only for most visitors — the wet season floods many roads and campgrounds.
-Even in the dry, temperatures are high.
-Camp near waterholes like Gunlom or Maguk for the best combination of scenery and swimming access.
+Camp near waterholes like Gunlom or Maguk for the best combination of scenery and swimming access, and take time to learn about the Bininj and Mungguy peoples whose Country this is.

 Byron Bay combines camping with surfing, coastal walks, and a relaxed creative culture.
 The main attraction is the coastline — long beaches, headland trails, and Australia's most easterly point lighthouse.
 Campgrounds range from beachside caravan parks to quieter bush camps inland in the Northern Rivers hinterland.